Art Education PhD

 Proficiency in English.
 Applicants whose primary language is not English must demonstrate that their knowledge of English is sufficient to pursue graduate studies in their chosen field.
 Please refer to the Graduate Admission page for further information on the Language Proficiency requirements and exemptions.

-- Credits.
-A fully qualified applicant entering the program with a master’s degree is required to complete a minimum of 90 credits.
+Fully-qualified applicants entering the program with a master’s degree are required to complete a minimum of 90 credits.

 - Academic Standing.
 Please refer to the Academic Standing section of the Calendar for a detailed review of the Academic Regulations.